DanielSmith/danielsmith/interview.md

 ## Would you go to the whiteboard and invert this binary tree?

 Ha ha!
 Yeah, I do know the answer to that one.
-What do you people do all day?
+Remind me, *What* do you people do all day?
 Perhaps ask me a question that is relevant to solving a current issue that you have?

 I once had an interview with a major retailer about front end work on their catalog site.
 They asked me to implement "Conways Game of Life" (Cellular Automata).
 I did a fine job, but, seriously, keep it relevant.